5 Cannabis Fintech Companies Striving To Overthrow Cashless ATMs: Is This Possible? - Benzinga

 Another fintech company, Chicago-based Aeropay offers a different ACH-based solution.

-"We don't view or store bank account credentials or other sensitive information," founder Daniel Muller explained the company’s system, which only asks consumers to set up an Aeropay account and connect it to their bank account.
+“We never see the bank number,” founder Daniel Muller explained the company’s system, which only asks consumers to set up an Aeropay account and connect it to their bank account.

 Last fall, the company teamed up with the online cannabis marketplace Jane Technologies, Inc. The goal of this partnership was to enable online payments via AeroPay for the 2,100-plus dispensaries and 300-plus brands leveraging Jane's solutions across 36 U.S. state markets.
 With AeroPay’s payment solution, cannabis consumers can pay for pickup or delivery orders directly from a dispensary or brand's checkout page on mobile or web.